-Source: MoLHSA

-Herceptin

-Since 2016, the Ministry of Labour, Health and Social Affairs of Georgia provides expensive drug Trastuzumab (Herceptin) treatment for HER2 + Receptor positive Women with breast cancer.
+Since 2016, the Ministry of IDPs, Labour, Health and Social Affairs of Georgia provides expensive drug Trastuzumab (Herceptin) treatment for HER2 + Receptor positive women with breast cancer.

 The aim of the program is to conduct an innovative, targeted therapy and increase financial access to treatment for the citizens of Georgia (women) with HER2-reciprocate early breast cancer.

+From 2018 within the programme is possible partial or complete provision with the medicines (trastuzumab + lapatinib)of the HER2 receptor-positive breast metastasized cancer patients ;

-The total beneficiaries of the program were 182 patients, total number of expenditure for mentioned program is 3 814 229 GEL.
+The total beneficiaries of the program were 182 patients, total number of expenditure for aforementioned program is 3 814 229 GEL.

 Other state health programs